Most business owners dread having to talk with and hire a business lawyer.

 Talk to some current and former clients that are small businesses and startups and be sure those clients are happy and comfortable working with the lawyer you’re considering hiring.

 Tip: You’ll generally find more added value when working with local lawyers, as opposed to lawyers located across the country.
-A local lawyer will have local connections that will help you with funding, can make introductions to other business that can help you and will invite you to local events where you can meet their other clients and network.
+A local lawyer will have local connections that will help you with funding, can make introductions to other businesses that can help you and will invite you to local events where you can meet their other clients and network.

 5. When to hire a lawyer.